siamakn/temp-nomad-onboarding-workshop/docs/Module4/M4_4_using_api_helpers/M4_4_1_nomad_api_helpers.md

 When exploring data in NOMAD, each page in the GUI includes an API button (`API`) or symbol (`<>`).
 This shows the GET request used to retrieve the data for that page.
 Often, there is an additional POST request available, for instance:

-- **Explore Tab**: Shows a POST request to narrow down entries based on filter criteria:
+- **Explore tab**: Shows a POST request to narrow down entries based on filter criteria:
   - `https://nomad-lab.eu/prod/v1/api/v1/entries/query`
-- **Entry Pages**: Includes a POST request to fetch archive data (processed data):
+- **Entry pages**: Includes a POST request to fetch archive data (processed data):
   - `https://nomad-lab.eu/prod/v1/api/v1/entries/{entry_id}/archive/query`

 ![Locating API helper buttons](../images/locate_API_buttons.gif)